-The Associate of Science in Nursing Degree program provides students the opportunity to learn how to be professional nurse leaders in caring for clients, families, and communities.
+The ASN Degree program provides students the opportunity to learn how to be professional nurse leaders in caring for clients, families, and communities.
 Students are prepared for a career in nursing through lecture, laboratory, and clinical experiences.
-Additionally, the nursing program offered at Joyce University utilizes a complex human patient simulator to enhance clinical critical thinking skills, and clinical judgment to make the best client centered decisions for safe care.
+Additionally, the nursing program offered at Joyce University utilizes a complex human-like client simulator to enhance clinical critical thinking skills, and clinical judgment to make the best client centered decisions for safe care.
 Students are also expected to take general education courses that are integrated into the program as a foundation that supplements nursing courses.
 Some of these general education courses are offered in an asynchronous, 100% online delivery method.
-Joyce University has been granted accreditation from the Accrediting Commission for Education in Nursing, Inc. (ACEN).
+The ASN Degree Program at Joyce University has been granted accreditation from the Accrediting Commission for Education in Nursing, Inc. (ACEN).